You have 0 shipments in your cart

 • Include all required commercial invoices and declarations with your shipment.

-A small error in documentation can result in a parcel being held, returned, or rejected outright, so it's worth getting this right from the start.
+A small error in documentation can result in a parcel being held, returned, or rejected outright.
+It's worth getting this right from the start.

 2. Choose Couriers Experienced in Cross-Border Shipping